oroinc/documentation/backend/setup/dev-environment/index.rst

 * **Disk Drive**

   A solid-state drive (SSD) is recommended.
-As Oro application uses lots of files (vendors, cache), an SSD makes everyday development operations much faster than when using HDD.
+As the Oro application uses many files (vendors, cache), an SSD speeds up everyday development operations much faster than an HDD.

 * **Available RAM**